lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 All declared properties have a function, `hasChanged`, which is called when the property is set.

 `hasChanged` compares the property's old and new values, and evaluates whether or not the property has changed.
 If `hasChanged` returns true, LitElement starts an element update if one is not already scheduled.
-See the [Element update lifecycle documentation](lifecycle) for more information on how updates work.
+See the [Component update lifecycle documentation](/guide/components/lifecycle/) for more information on how updates work.

 By default: